 Your marketing team, for instance, would know not to bombard that customer with collateral about how great the product is until their issue has been fixed.
 The product team, meanwhile, would know about the issue the customer is facing and would be proactively working to ensure that the issue doesn’t arise for anyone else.

-In other words, orchestration is about designing processes that can be standardized as a ‘best practice’ framework for each and every customer journey.
+In other words, orchestration is about designing processes that can be standardised as a ‘best practice’ framework for each and every customer journey.

-If orchestration is about designing flows that offer the best possible experience, then optimization is about looking at the ones currently in place, identifying pain points, and working to fix them.
+If orchestration is about designing flows that offer the best possible experience, then optimisation is about looking at the ones currently in place, identifying pain points, and working to fix them.

-Optimizing customer journeys is a cyclical process, rather than a ‘one and done’ job.
-Here, you’ll use customer data points, insight from analytics, social listening tools, regular customer feedback, and survey responses to build a picture of both customer behavior and high-priority pain points.
+Optimising customer journeys is a cyclical process, rather than a ‘one and done’ job.
+Here, you’ll use customer data points, insight from analytics, social listening tools, regular customer feedback, and survey responses to build a picture of both customer behaviour and high-priority pain points.

 Armed with all that knowledge, you’ll be able to take active steps to improve the customer experience wherever you can.